Back to Insights

 What is RAG and Why It Matters

 Retrieval-Augmented Generation (RAG) combines the generative capabilities of AI models with your organisation's internal knowledge.
-Instead of the AI answering from its general training data, RAG retrieves relevant documents from your knowledge base and uses them to generate accurate, contextually specific responses.
+Rather than the AI answering from its general training data alone, RAG retrieves relevant documents from your knowledge base and uses them to generate accurate, contextually specific responses.

-For Singapore business teams, RAG transforms AI from a generic writing assistant into a tool that knows your company's policies, procedures, products, clients, and institutional knowledge.
+For Singapore business teams, this is a transformational shift.
+RAG converts AI from a generic writing assistant into a tool that knows your company's policies, procedures, products, clients, and institutional knowledge.
+The practical difference is the difference between an AI that can write a plausible-sounding answer and one that can write the correct answer grounded in your actual data.

 Practical RAG Implementation

-Option 1: Microsoft Copilot with SharePoint If your organisation uses Microsoft 365, Copilot already provides RAG capabilities by searching SharePoint, OneDrive, and Teams content.
-The key is ensuring your content is well-organised, properly tagged, and permissioned correctly.
+Option 1: Microsoft Copilot with SharePoint.
+If your organisation uses Microsoft 365, Copilot already provides RAG capabilities by searching SharePoint, OneDrive, and Teams content.
+The key investment is not in technology but in information architecture: ensuring your content is well-organised, properly tagged, and permissioned correctly so that Copilot retrieves the right documents.

-Option 3: AI Platforms with Built-In RAG Several enterprise AI platforms offer built-in RAG functionality: ChatGPT Enterprise with file upload, Claude with project knowledge bases, and specialised platforms like Glean and Guru.
+Option 3: AI Platforms with Built-In RAG.
+Several enterprise AI platforms offer built-in RAG functionality, including ChatGPT Enterprise with file upload, Claude with project knowledge bases, and specialised platforms like Glean and Guru.
+These platforms reduce the engineering overhead while still delivering meaningful improvements in output accuracy.

 Best Practices for Singapore Teams